chandhukeenz/safetypath/README.md

 # safetypath
-to find the safety index of the path between two co-ordinates
+To find the safety index of the path between two places based on that geographical crime report data using clustering technique